tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   validation at `Login form` was `block by country (register, lost password)`.
   In this release, the login-fail-counter works correctly.
 * **Bug fix:** Fix the issue that the validation settings of `Admin area` and `Admin ajax/post` were influential with each other.
-Now those settings work individually.
+Now each of those works individually.
 * **Improvement:** Hide checking the existence of log db behind the symbol `IP_GEO_BLOCK_DEBUG` to reduce 1 query on admin screen.